-Robinhood has been blowing up more than the ‘laurel vs yanny’ debate in the last few months.
-Everyone and their mother is making a brokerage account on Robinhood, and it has firmly established itself as the go-to platform for many millennials and ‘zoomers’ alike.
+Robinhood has taken the world by storm.
+Millions of people are flocking towards this brokerage app, and it has firmly established itself as the go-to platform for many millennials and ‘zoomers’ alike.
 While everyone’s rushing to put their money into Robinhood, has anyone stopped to think about the company itself.
 How reliable and trustworthy is Robinhood?
 With zero commissions and fees, how does Robinhood make money?
 Here’s what I found out.

 What is Robinhood?